 If you don’t know the type of floor in your house, you can easily distinguish it.
 All you need to do is drop some water on the floor and then wait for twenty minutes.
 If you find out that the water is beaded, then the floor is sealed.
 However, if the water seeps into the floor and the concrete has also darkened, the floor is unsealed.

 How to Clean Concrete Floors

 Below mentioned are tips for cleaning different types of concrete floors.
-Make sure to remove furniture, rugs, or any other obstructions before cleaning the floor.
+Ensure to remove furniture, rugs, or any other obstructions before cleaning the floor.
 It will allow you to clean the floor more effectively.

 Cleaning Sealed Concrete Floors

-As sealed concrete floors are non-porous, the best thing about them is that they are resistant to most stains, which makes the cleaning simple.
+As sealed concrete floors are non-porous, the best thing about them is that they are resistant to most stains, making the cleaning simple.

 - Vacuum, broom, or dust mop

 - Wet mop

 Below mentioned are tips on cleaning concrete floors indoors, basement, or at any other portion of the house.

 Pro Tip – Say no to harsh cleaners as they can dull the sealant and break it down.